Positive affirmations are everywhere.

-According to Louise Hay, positive affirmations send the message to your mind that you’re taking responsibility for changes in your life.
-External circumstances aren’t always the culprit of your failures.
+According to Louise Hay, positive affirmations send the message to our mind that we’re taking responsibility for changes in our life.

-Your internal dialogue—what you tell yourself on a daily basis—can dictate your success in relationships, family, money, work and health.
+Our internal dialogue—what we tell ourselves on a daily basis—plays an important role in our relationships, family, money, work and health.

 Some people use the word “mantras” to talk about positive affirmations.
 But mantras are spiritual words or sounds (often in Sanskrit) that help us concentrate and deepen our meditation practice.
 Like om, love and peace.

 So, the premise of positive affirmations?
 If we focus on positive thoughts, we’ll attract positive experiences.

-Even if you’re not into anything woo-woo, that’s fair enough.
-It makes sense that if you focus on positive thoughts, you’ll feel more empowered.
+Even if you’re not into anything woo-woo, it makes sense that if we focus on positive thoughts, we’ll feel more empowered.

 But it’s much more complex than that.

 The #1 mistake people make about positive affirmations

-Louise Hay says that you have to not only repeat or think positive affirmations as much as possible everyday, but you also have to feel good.
+Louise Hay says that we have to not only repeat or think positive affirmations as much as possible everyday, but we also have to feel good.

-That’s a tall order for someone who struggles with their inner critic, that voice in your head that says you’re never good enough.
+That’s a tall order for someone who struggles with their inner critic, that voice in our head that says we’re never good enough.

 I remember how hopeless I felt when I used positive affirmations: You’re lying to yourself.
 Who does that?
 You’re dumb.
 So I gave up.